A HIMSS Organization

 - Building the Case for Interoperability and Personal Connected Health (December 2016): Description of the Disaster Cardiovascular Prevention Network (D-CAP) set up to remotely monitor the blood pressure of evacuees displaced by the 2011 tsunami in Japan.
 Five years later researchers found lasting health benefits, published in The Journal of Clinical Hypertension.

-- NEW!
-A Healthy Understanding?
+- A Healthy Understanding?
 Global Attitudes to Health (May 2017): This international survey by Ipsos examines major themes in health including the Worried Well, Aging, obesity but also the strengthening of health systems.

 - The Future of Connected Health Infographic (May 2017): This infographic summarizes the results of an international survey of physicians on the topic of connected health.
 Topics included patient generated health data and remote patient monitoring.